smashgg/developer-portal/website/blog/2019-03-13-smashgg-js.md

 <a href="https://www.npmjs.com/package/smashgg.js" target="_blank">smashgg.js</a> is an unofficial NodeJS SDK for the smash.gg public API.
 It allows for ease of access to common API objects and aggregations so that developers can "spend less time digging through JSON or writing
- GQL queries and more time getting their application up and running."
+ GQL queries, and more time getting their application up and running."

 <!--truncate-->